foundry-rs/book/src/config/hardhat.md

 ## Integrating with Hardhat

 It's possible to have your Foundry project work alongside [Hardhat](https://hardhat.org/).
-This assume that you have a working Foundry project and want to add Hardhat.
+This assumes that you have a working Foundry project and want to add Hardhat.
 It also assumes familiarity with Hardhat.

 ### Why does this not work out of the box?